-We use our toilets every day of our lives, and so it makes sense to to have regular toilet maintenance to keep them clean and hygienic.
+We use our toilets every day of our lives, so it makes sense to have regular toilet maintenance to keep them clean and hygienic.
 Apart from the fact that a dirty toilet is unhealthy, it is also downright unpleasant for anyone needing to use what turns out to be a grubby loo.
-Whether you need an Ormond plumber, or someone from Toorak, South Yarra, Malvern, or anywhere else in Melbourne, I am here to help.
+Whether you need an Ormond plumber, someone from Toorak, South Yarra, Malvern, or anywhere else in Melbourne, I am here to help.

-I’m a qualified plumber, and while my team at Precision Electrical and Plumbing gets called out to help many people who have allowed their toilets to deteriorate so badly they need professional help, I prefer to give good advice to my clients to prevent this from happening.
+I’m a qualified plumber, and while my team at Precision Electrical and Plumbing gets called out to help many people who have allowed their toilets to deteriorate so severely they need professional help, I prefer to give good advice to my clients to prevent this from happening.

 If a toilet bowl is cracked, replace it (or have it replaced by a professional) immediately.
 There have been some nasty accidents when people have sat on a cracked base that has broken under their weight.